dotnet/AspNetCore.Docs/aspnetcore/security/data-protection/extensibility/key-management.md

 See the [key encryption at rest document](../implementation/key-encryption-at-rest.md#data-protection-implementation-key-encryption-at-rest) for more information.

-To change the default key-encryption-at-rest mechanism application-wide, register a custom singleton `IXmlEncryptor` instance:
+To change the default key-encryption-at-rest mechanism application-wide, register a custom `IXmlEncryptor` instance:

 # [ASP.NET Core 2.x](#tab/aspnetcore2x)